 SUMMARY

-The recent Artemis II mission to the Moon captured some of its most striking images using a 10-year-old Nikon D5 DSLR.
-While newer technologies like GoPros, an iPhone 17 Pro, and a Nikon Z9 were also present, the D5 was reportedly chosen for its exceptional low-light performance and shadow detail.
-Despite the Z9's advanced capabilities, the D5's consistent performance, even at a base ISO of 400, produced impressive results, suggesting that DSLRs still hold value and that the debate over mirrorless versus DSLR superiority may be outdated.
+The recent Artemis II mission to the Moon captured significant images using a 10-year-old Nikon D5 DSLR, alongside GoPros and an iPhone 17 Pro.
+While a Nikon Z9 mirrorless camera was also included, the D5 was reportedly chosen for its exceptional low-light performance and image clarity.
+The mission's use of the DSLR challenges the notion that DSLRs are obsolete, with the author arguing that the debate between DSLR and mirrorless technology is now settled.

 TAKEAWAYS

-NASA's Artemis II mission primarily used a Nikon D5 DSLR for significant space photography.
+NASA's Artemis II mission used a Nikon D5 DSLR for significant space photography.

-The D5 was chosen for its strong low-light performance and shadow detail capabilities.
+The D5 was reportedly selected for its superior low-light performance and image quality.